aheld/state-exp/README.md

 state-exp
 =========

-experimentation is js state machine
+experimentation of a js state machine